 - “Why are they making the choices they make?
 Would you have made different choices”

-- Share your curiosity and interest in the subject but do not provide an answers or make conclusions since you want your teen to come to their own conclusions.
+- Share your curiosity and interest in the subject but do not provide an answer or make conclusions since you want your teen to come to their own conclusions.

 - Teach the essential “brain break.”
 Breaks do not represent weakness or a lack of persistence.
-In fact, our brains work better if we take frequent breaks.
-Our teens need processing time particularly as they are faced with taking in so much new information if they are studying, researching, or reading a longer book.
+In fact, human brains work better if they get frequent breaks.
+Teens need processing time particularly as they are faced with taking in so much new information if they are studying, researching, or reading a longer book.
 This is a coping strategy that can serve your older teen through college or in dealing with job stress.

 The “brain break” is a strategy that is often used by emotionally intelligent adults.
-So if your teen questions the validity of what you are doing, you can reassure that this is a form of self-management that skilled adults use to move through difficult problems or work.
+So, if your teen questions the validity of what you are doing, you can reassure them that this is a form of self-management that skilled adults use to move through difficult problems or work.

 - “What keeps you interested in the book?”